amshenoy/2a-eng-notes/3B5-semiconductors/electron-models.md

 Expanding and simplifying $ g(E) $ gives the following:
 $$ g(E) = \dfrac{\pi k^{2}}{ \Big( \dfrac{\pi}{L} \Big)^{3} } \dfrac{m^{*}}{\hbar k} = \dfrac{ 8 \pi \sqrt{2} }{ h^{3} } (m^{*})^{\frac{3}{2}} \sqrt{E} \qquad (E \geq 0) $$

 The above is an important result and will help us in understanding semiconductors.

+</br><hr>

+## Semiconductor Electron Model

 Stated below are the functions for the conduction and valence density of states per unit energy:

 $$ \therefore g_{c}(E) = \dfrac{ 8 \pi \sqrt{2} }{ h^{3} } (m_{n}^{*})^{\frac{3}{2}} \sqrt{E-E_{c}} \qquad (E \geq E_{c}) $$

 $$ \therefore g_{v}(E) = \dfrac{8 \pi \sqrt{2}}{h^{3}} (m_{p}^{*})^{\frac{3}{2}} \sqrt{E_{v}-E} \qquad (E \leq E_{v}) $$

-## States Occupation
+### States Occupation

 For the scope of this topic, we will assume that we have some function $ g_{c}(E) $ which outputs the density of states in the conduction band and $ g_{v}(E) $ respectively in the valence band although this can be derived from the Schrodinger's equation.